trsteinmetz/AWS-EDA-Example/README.md

 - `ParameterKey` and `ParameterValue` are parameters been passed to CloudFormation.
 There is a Lambda Function that will perform a very simple authentication method: it compares `user` and `password` parameters against the hard-coded “myUser” and “myPassword” values.
 If those exact values are not passed, you will see an unauthorized access exception on CloudWatch logs.
 Deploying the stack from the CloudFormation page eliminates that risk.
 The parameters field are filled with the default values automatically.
 - `CAPABILITY_IAM` grants CloudFormation permissions to IAM resources (Roles, Policies and Users) within the stack.
 - `CAPABILITY_NAMED_IAM` grants CloudFormation permission to create named IAM resources (especially custom named roles) described within the stack.
-- `CAPABILITY_AUTO_EXPAND` allows CloudFormations to execute macros necessary to deploy some of the resources within the stack.
+- `CAPABILITY_AUTO_EXPAND` allows CloudFormations to run macros necessary to deploy some of the resources within the stack.

 ### Testing the Workload

 After the stack is successfully deployed, open the AWS EventBridge page on the AWS Management Console.
-There is a link to the Event bus created by this stack in the outputs tab.
-In the CloudFormation page, at the output tab, there is a link to EventBridge’s order EventBus.
+There is a link to the `orders` event bus created by the stack in the outputs tab.
 First, head over to the Rules page in the navigation menu.
 Let’s look at the event and rules configurations.

 !["CloudFormation Stacks Page"](/images/outputs.png)